ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 npm install --save @ckeditor/ckeditor5-build-classic
 ```

-Now, add `CKEditorModule` to your application module imports:
+Now, add `CKEditorModule` to modules whose components will be using the `<ckeditor>` component in their templates.

 ```ts
 import { CKEditorModule } from '@ckeditor/ckeditor5-angular';